usnistgov/ndn-dpdk/README.md

 * [sample](sample): control plane samples.
 * [docs](docs): documentation.

-These is a `README.md` file in most directories of this codebase that explains the relevant module.
+There is a `README.md` file in most directories of this codebase that describes the corresponding module.